tesseract-ocr/tessdoc/Command-Line-Usage.md

 This creates a pdf with the image and a separate searchable text layer with the recognized text.

 ## HOCR output

+Use 'hocr' config file by adding hocr at the end of the command to get the HOCR output.

     tesseract  --tessdata-dir ./ ./testing/eurotext.png ./testing/eurotext-eng -l eng hocr